-In conceptual art the idea or concept is the most important aspect of the work.
-When an artist uses a conceptual form of art, it means that all of the planning and decisions are made beforehand and the execution is a perfunctory affair.
+“In conceptual art the idea or concept is the most important aspect of the work.
+When an artist uses a conceptual form of art, it means that all of the planning and decisions are made beforehand and the execution is a perfunctory affair.”

 LeWitt, ‘Paragraphs on Conceptual Art’, Artforum Vol.5, no. 10, Summer 1967, pp. 79-83

-Conceptual art movement began in the 1960s and finished in the late 1970’s, however this art movement is still going strong as Roland sees it as a record of history, which time will forget about.
-Conceptual art can be seen as critical reflection on the very fact of making art, producing self-referential works, free from that feeling or spontaneity that acts as a stereotypical prejudice in an artistic work outside the conventional market.
-Roland believes
+Conceptual art movement began in the 1960s.
+This art movement is still going strong, additionally, Roland sees it as a record of history, which if not recorded would be lost to future generations.
+Conceptual art can be seen as a critical reflection of the very fact of the making of art; producing self-referential works; free from that feeling or spontaneity that acts like a stereotypical prejudice in an artistic work outside of the conventional market.

-“the idea, is the most powerful weapon of an artist.”
+“The idea is the most powerful weapon of an artist.”

 Find me at